dotnet/designs/accepted/2020/net5/net5.md

 * `net5.0-android`, `net5.0-ios`, and `net5.0-windows`.
 These TFMs represent OS
   specific flavors of .NET 5 that include `net5.0` plus OS-specific bindings.

-NuGet should use this nex syntax to automatically understand that `net5.0` can be consumed from `net6.0-windows` (but not the other way around).
+NuGet should use this new syntax to automatically understand that `net5.0` can be consumed from `net6.0-windows` (but not the other way around).
 More importantly, this notation will also enable developers to intuitively understand compatibility relationships because they are expressed by naming, rather than by